 YOUTH REENTRY

-DYD works closely with partners to expand healing centered and culturally relevant resources to support system-impacted youth.
+DYD works closely with partners to expand healing centered and culturally relevant resources to support system-impacted youth in facilities and in their communities.

 Did You Know?

 A growing body of evidence shows that youth incarceration does not decrease law-breaking behavior and actually does lasting damage to young people’s health and wellbeing.
-Policy and practice changes, including strengthening community reentry and increasing community-based alternatives to confinement, can reduce youth incarceration while improving youth and safety outcomes.
+Policy and practice changes, including strengthening community-based reentry and alternatives to confinement focused on holistic youth development, can reduce youth incarceration while improving youth and safety outcomes.
+Youth development is public safety.

 Credible Messenger Program

-Our flagship program is the Credible Messenger demonstration project, supporting detained youth with transformative mentorship and care coordination provided by community-based partners.
+Our Credible Messenger demonstration project supports youth who are detained and recently released with transformative mentorship and care coordination provided by community-based partners.

 Our initial demonstration project is focused on young people detained in Barry J. Nidorf Juvenile Hall and Campus Vernon Kilpatrick, in partnership with the Anti-Recidivism Coalition and Healing Dialogue and Action.
-Our latest expansion brings Credible Messenger mentorship to girls and gender expansive youth in partnership with the Young Women’s Freedom Center, as well as youth with developmental disabilities in partnership with Alma Family Services.
+In 2024, Credible Messenger mentorship expanded to girls and gender expansive youth in partnership with the Young Women’s Freedom Center, as well as youth with developmental disabilities in partnership with Alma Family Services at Los Padrinos Juvenile Hall.
+DYD continues to work to strengthen and expand transformative mentorship inside facilities.

 What is a Credible Messenger?